 (To be fair, Paladin did manage to damage MODAM enough to force her to retreat.)

-Ignore the exposition box in the first panel below—that’s relative the S.S.
+Ignore the exposition box in the first panel below—that’s related to the S.S.
 Superia, where Rachel is still trying to figure out what’s going on.
 The important thing is that the shield is OK, and Cap is forced to acknowledge that Paladin can do “likeable things.”

 Cap tries to summon some Avengers to their aid (while being careful about the risk of repeated mind control), but before he can they are attacked again, this time by Moonstone and Blackbird, and Cap makes sure John is safe before engaging further.